zedanie/7990-002/README.md

-In this game, you throw dice by entering a number between 1 and 10 Bet 'B' for 'Big' or 'S' for 'Small' on the result
+In this game, you throw dice by entering a number between 1 and 10, Bet 'B' for 'Big' or 'S' for 'Small' on the result.
+Good luck!